1926 United Kingdom general strike: General strike, May 1926

-Baldwin was now concerned about the TUC and printers' action interfering with the freedom of the press.

-King George V tried to stabilise the situation and create balance saying, "Try living on their wages before you judge them."
+The Communist Party of Great Britain aided the strikers and distributed manifestos throughout the strike.
 The TUC feared that an all-out general strike would bring revolutionary elements to the fore and limited the participants to railwaymen, transport workers, printers, dockers, ironworkers, and steelworkers, as they were regarded as pivotal in the dispute.
 In a rare political radio broadcast, Archbishop Francis Cardinal Bourne, the leading Catholic prelate in Britain, condemned the strike, knowing that many strikers were Catholic.
-He advised that, "It is a direct challenge to lawfully constituted authority....
-All are bound to uphold and assist the Government, which is the lawfully constituted authority of the country and represents therefore...the authority of God himself."
+He advised that "It is a direct challenge to lawfully constituted authority. ...
+All are bound to uphold and assist the Government, which is the lawfully constituted authority of the country and represents therefore ... the authority of God Himself."

 The government had been preparing for the strike over the nine months in which it had provided a subsidy by creating organisations such as the Organisation for the Maintenance of Supplies.
-It was ready and able to do whatever it could to keep the country moving.
+The government had also stockpiled five months worth of coal reserves, and recruiting many new volunteer special constables.
 It rallied support by emphasizing the revolutionary nature of the strikers.
 The armed forces and volunteer workers helped maintain basic services.
 The government used the Emergency Powers Act 1920 to maintain essential supplies.

-On 4 May 1926, the number of workers on strike was estimated at between 1.5 million and 1.75 million.
+On 4 May 1926, the number of workers on strike was estimated at between 1½ million and 1¾ million.
 There were strikers "from John o' Groats to Land's End".
 The reaction to the strike call was immediate and overwhelming, surprising both the government and the TUC; the latter not being in control of the strike.
-On this first day, there were no major initiatives and no dramatic events except for the nation's transport being at a standstill.
+Troops were deployed to Canning Town to load lorries in place of striking workers.
+Police clashed with picketers, injuring multiple strikers.

 "Constitutional Government is being attacked.
 Let all good citizens whose livelihood and labour have thus been put in peril bear with fortitude and patience the hardships with which they have been so suddenly confronted.
 Stand behind the Government, who are doing their part, confident that you will cooperate in the measures they have undertaken to preserve the liberties and privileges of the people of these islands.
 The laws of England are the people's birthright.
 The laws are in your keeping.
 You have made Parliament their guardian.
 The General Strike is a challenge to Parliament and is the road to anarchy and ruin".